LinkFive/flutter-in_app_purchases_paywall/packages/in_app_purchases_paywall_ui/README.md

-This package is an in app purchases paywall UI for Flutter
+This package is an in app purchases paywall UI for Flutter.
+Ready for Dart 3 and Flutter 3.10

 # Paywall design for everyone
 This simple to use Paywall UI is developed for the flutter community.
 Fully customizable and easy to integrate.